- A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - Y - Z - Side Bars

 fumie (picture to step on) 踏絵

 Literally this means "picture to step on".
-These were small Christian religious images used in the Edo period (The Anime Companion [vol.1] p.25) to test suspected Christians (see: Kirisutokyō (The Anime Companion [vol.1] p.69).
+These were small Christian religious images used in the Edo Period (The Anime Companion [vol.1] p.25) to test suspected Christians (see: Kirisutokyō (The Anime Companion [vol.1] p.69).
 A suspect would be ordered to step on the image to prove their innocence.
 If the suspect refused or hesitated they could face execution.
 This use of images started in the Nagasaki (The Anime Companion [vol.1] p.90) area in the 1620s and spread from there.
 The practice of using these images was officially discontinued in 1858.

 Anime: